-Saint Patrick Catholic Church is a diocesan parish being served by Jesuit priest with the approval of the archbishop until a qualified ordained priest is available.
+Saint Patrick Catholic Church is a diocesan parish being served by Jesuit priests, with the approval of the archbishop, until a qualified ordained priest is available.

 In general, the role of a deacon is to assist.
 Deacons can conduct many of the rituals a priest can.
 The main exception is Mass.
 A deacon is not authorized to consecrate the Eucharist (and therefore celebrate Mass).

-Saint Patrick Catholic Church is blessed with a permanent deacon is a deacon who is married— Deacon Bill Eckert.
+Saint Patrick Catholic Church is blessed to have Deacon Bill Eckert.

 A professional minister is a lay person who specializes in a particular area of ministry.
 The following are some examples of professional minister titles at Saint Patrick Church.

 - Pastoral Assistant for Youth – one who coordinates ministry to youth.
 Often this person is responsible for coordinating activities and ministry opportunities for youth.
 Also this person might be responsible for coordinating religious education for their youth.

 - Pastoral Associate for Faith Formation – This person is in charge of the curriculum for the religious education programs in the parish.
 Also in charge of gathering catechists (teachers of the faith) for the religious education program.